dejobratic/mock-lite/README.md

 - `Throws<T>()` - Throw exception of type T
 - `Throws(exception)` - Throw specific exception instance
 - `Callback(action)` - Execute callback when method is called
+- `Callback(delegate)` - Execute callback when a method is called

 ## Limitations

-- Only supports interface mocking (not concrete classes)
+- Only supports interface and abstract class mocking (not concrete classes)
 - Requires .NET 8.0 or later

 ## Contributing